Denise Driehaus

 Denise Driehaus (born January 23, 1963) is an American Democratic politician currently serving as a Hamilton County Commissioner.
-She formerly served in the Ohio House of Representatives from 2009 to 2016.
+She previously served in the Ohio House of Representatives from 2009 to 2016.

 Life and career

 Driehaus was raised in Green Township by H. Donald "Don" Driehaus and his wife Clare along with her seven siblings.
 Her seat in the Ohio House of Representatives was previously represented by her brother Steve Driehaus.

 After graduation from Miami University, Driehaus went on to own Philipps Swim Club and the Front Porch Coffeehouse in West Price Hill.
 She also formerly served on the Hamilton County Democratic Executive Committee, and was influential in electing Cincinnati politicians like Todd Portune, David Crowley, Dwight Tillery and John Cranley.

 Driehaus and her family reside in Cincinnati.

 Ohio House of Representatives

 With her term-limited brother, Representative Steve Driehaus, running for Congress, Driehaus sought to succeed him in 2008.
 With no primary opposition, she faced Republican Steve Johnson in the general election, and won with 67% of the vote.

 In her 2010 reelection bid, Driehaus' seat was looked at as a potential pick-up by Republicans.
 Once again unopposed in the primary, she went on to run against Republican Mike Robinson in the general election.
-However, she managed to keep her seat, winning this time 54% to 46%.
+However, she managed to keep her seat, winning this time 56% to 44%.

 Driehaus has become vocal in regards to a plan to scrap portions of the education reform of former Ohio Governor Ted Strickland, as well as the current education funding formulas of John Kasich.

 In 2012, Driehaus won a third term with 71.10% of the vote over Republican Michael Gabbard.
 She won a fourth term in 2014 with 65% of the vote.